martinbreuss/BreussLabPublic/CREPE/README.md

 It should take less than 10 minutes to build the environment.

-### 3. If you have an issue with the tar file, Git clone this directory:
+### 3. Use the following command to Git clone the Breuss Lab directory:

     1. git clone -b main https://github.com/martinbreuss/BreussLabPublic